Georgy Zhukov: Decline of career

 In 1946, seven rail carriages with furniture that Zhukov was taking to the Soviet Union from Germany were impounded.
 In 1948, his apartments and house in Moscow were searched and many valuables looted from Germany were found.
 In his investigation Beria concluded that Zhukov had in his possession 17 golden rings, three gemstones, the faces of 15 golden necklaces, more than 4 km of cloth, 323 pieces of fur, 44 carpets taken from German palaces, 55 paintings and 20 guns."
-Zhukov admitted in a memorandum to Zhdanov: "I felt very guilty.
+Zhukov admitted in a memorandum to Zhdanov:

+I felt very guilty.
 I shouldn't have collected those useless junks and put them into some warehouse, assuming nobody needs them any more.
 I swear as a Bolshevik that I would avoid such errors and follies thereafter.
-Surely I still and will wholeheartedly serve the Motherland, the Party, and the Great Comrade Stalin."
+Surely I still and will wholeheartedly serve the Motherland, the Party, and the Great Comrade Stalin.

 When learning of Zhukov's "misfortunes"—and despite not understanding all the problems—Eisenhower expressed his sympathy for his "comrade-in-arms."
 In February 1953, Stalin relieved Zhukov of his post as Commander of the Urals Military District, recalling Zhukov to Moscow.
 It was thought Zhukov's expertise was needed in the Korean War; however, in practice, Zhukov received no orders from Stalin after arriving in Moscow.
-On 5 March 1953, at 09:50, Stalin died of a stroke.
-Following Stalin's passing, Zhukov's life entered a new phase.
+On 5 March 1953, at 09:50, Stalin died of a stroke, and Zhukov's life entered a new phase.